Britain in the 1950s: archive photos show what UK homes really looked like

 The modern house

-As brick and timber became more readily available in the mid to late 50s, there was a corresponding social push to move away from the cookie-cutter prefab housing and back towards homes that were designed to last.
+As brick and timber became more readily available in the mid to late 50s, there was a corresponding social push to move away from the standard prefab housing and back towards homes that were designed to last.

 However, there was also a palpable desire not to return to the pre-war styles which had been popular, such as mock-Tudor half-timbered facades or even further to the Victorian and Edwardian houses, which were now considered drab and dingy.